Lead Generation for IT companies – Top Strategies For 2025

 So if you’re having a hard time getting reply rates, think about different ways you can start the conversation.

 Ask them how they are currently dealing with a particular challenge.
 This tends to be an interesting conversation starter.
-If the pain point you are mentioning is acute, it infers that the companies who are dealing with this, are on top of their game, considering this challenge.
+If the pain point you are mentioning is acute, it implies that the companies that are dealing with this are on top of their game, considering this challenge.

 A lot of our IT outreach is pain-focused, as opposed to mentioning solutions.